-Robert Emmet Treacy, Jr., the son of an English professor and a commercial fisherman, was born in Columbia and raised in Charleston.
-After attending Mason Prep School and Bishop England High School, Robert worked his way through the College of Charleston (B.A.
+Robert Emmet Treacy, Jr. is the son of an English professor and a commercial fisherman.
+He was raised in Hampton, Columbia and then Charleston.
+After graduating from Bishop England high School, Robert worked his way through the College of Charleston (B.A.
 1993) and the University of South Carolina School of Law (J.D.
 1996).
-Robert then earned a one-year judicial clerkship with a circuit court judge in Anderson, SC.
-Robert worked as a prosecutor with the Oconee County Solicitor’s office and was commended for his outstanding service from 1997-1999 before moving on to private practice in Anderson.
-Robert returned home to Charleston with his wife in 2002 when he joined our North Charleston office.
+After a one-year judicial clerkship with a Circuit Court judge in Anderson, Robert was commended for his outstanding service from 1997-1999 as a prosecutor with the Oconee County Solicitor’s Office, and then worked in private practice focusing in criminal defense and civil litigation.
+In 2002, Robert returned to Charleston with his wife and joined our North Charleston office.

-In 20 years of practice, Robert has handled thousands of cases, including difficult cases involving catastrophic injury and wrongful death.
-Robert has tried cases in all levels of South Carolina trial courts, the Workers’ Compensation Commission, the Social Security Administration and the Federal District Court.
-Robert has argued before the SC Supreme Court and has briefed appellate cases before the SC Court of Appeals.
+In 22 years of practice, Robert has handled thousands of cases, including many complex cases involving catastrophic injuries and wrongful death, including several multi-million dollar recoveries for innocent victims of negligence.
+Robert has tried cases in all levels of South Carolina trial courts, the Workers’ Compensation Commission, the Social Security Administration and the U.S. District Court.
+Robert has argued before the S.C.
+Supreme Court and has briefed cases to the S.C.
+Court of Appeals.

-Robert and his wife, Malinda, live on James Island in Charleston with their two dogs.
-They enjoy boating, fishing, good food, and spending quality time with friends and family.
+Robert and his wife, Malinda, live on James Island in Charleston with their dog, Poogan.
+They enjoy travel, good food, and spending quality time with friends and family.